solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 At this point we will start to see important telemetry signals about the control plane such as the number of sidecars attached to the control plane, whether there are configuration conflicts, the amount of churn in the mesh, as well as basic memory/CPU usage of the control plane.

+{% hint style="success" %}
-> :question: As mentioned earlier, it may take a few minutes for these signals to start to make it into the Grafana dashboards, so be patient :)
+As mentioned earlier, it may take a few minutes for these signals to start to make it into the Grafana dashboards, so be patient :)
+{% endhint %}

 Since there aren't very many workloads (just our `httpbin` service we installed for testing), we won't see too much data.